My continuing Act of Civil Disobedience and WHY:

 Participate in Peaceful marches – While it began as a peaceful and licensed protest – not an act of Civil Disobedience – DC officials have taken steps to make the day there unpleasant.
 Thus, marchers will be showing up in defiance of public officials.
 The March to Save America Rally begins at 7am on Wednesday, January 6 at the Ellipse in Washington DC.
 Find out more at https://trumpmarch.com/

-Participate in Peaceful Sit-ins – on Tuesday, January 5th, beginning at 9 am, citizens are called to stage ‘sit-ins’ at the offices of their governors, Attorneys General, and Secretary of State.
+Participate in Peaceful Sit-ins – stage ‘sit-ins’ at the offices of their governors, Attorneys General, and Secretary of State.
 If you do not live in or near your state capitol, stage a ‘sit-in’ at the closest state office of your US senator or congressman – or at the election office of your local city hall or county courthouse.
-If you are not allowed in the building, you should gather outside the main doors – peacefully ‘sitting-in’ for justice and liberty, demanding that
+If you are not allowed in the building, you should gather outside the main doors – peacefully ‘sitting-in’ for justice and liberty, without damaging any structure or interfering with anyone’s passage – but demanding that

 • 1.
 A genuine investigation of voter fraud be conducted, and